jmyers7/book/_sources/chapters/09-info-theory.md

 (information-theory)=
 # Information theory

-This chapter marks a pivotal shift in the book, moving from our focused exploration of abstract probability theory to practicalities of building and training probabilistic models.
+This chapter marks the beginning of a pivotal shift in the book, moving from our focused exploration of abstract probability theory to practicalities of building and training probabilistic models.
 Along with this, subsequent chapters construct estimators and statistics and develop their theories, all with the overarching goal of leveraging these newfound tools to discover answers to specific questions or inquiries of particular interest.
 Most texts on mathematical statistics make a similar transition to similar material that they call _inferential statistics_---but whatever it might be called, we are all trying to do the same thing: _Learn from data_.

 The current chapter describes tools and techniques drawn from the _theory of information_, which is a charming amalgamation of practical engineering and theoretical mathematics.
 This theory provides us with a method for measuring a particular form of _information_, but it also gives us techniques for quantifying related degrees of _surprise_, _uncertainty_, and _entropy_.
 In the upcoming chapters, our primary use for these measures will be to train and choose probabilistic models, but the theory reaches way beyond into physics, coding theory, computer science, neuroscience, biology, economics, the theory of complex systems, and many other fields.